dimau/taska/README.md

 # Taska

-Taska is a simple TO DO list based on Google Tasks that give you more power on your tasks
+Taska is a personal task tracker system based on Google Tasks that give you more power on your tasks

 ## Available Scripts